scion-backbone/sbas/README.md

 `sshconfig` contains configuration  to access current points of presence at the following location:

-- AWS Frankfurt (connected to SCIONLab node in )
+- AWS Frankfurt (connected to SCIONLab node in Amsterdam)
-- AWS Seattle (connected to SCIONLab node in )
+- AWS Oregon (connected to SCIONLab node in Seattle)

 *To install:*
 ```cat sshconfig >> ~/.ssh/config```